drchuckradio/spirit-of-rockline/01-a-little-history.md

 Facebook group named **Tribute to Bob Coburn**^[<<https://www.facebook.com/groups/TributeToBC>>] was created, bringing together fans from all over the globe.
-In 2022, he was posthumously inducted into the Radio Hall of Fame.^[<<https://www.radiohalloffame.com/bob-coburn>>] For further articles and links with memories of Bob Cobuern, see [Remembering Bob Coburn].
+In 2022, he was posthumously inducted into the Radio Hall of Fame.^[<<https://www.radiohalloffame.com/bob-coburn>>] For further articles and links with memories of Bob Coburn, see [Remembering Bob Coburn].

 It's been a "long, strange trip," but what a trip it was.
 My contributions